 I graduated from The University of Missouri with a degree in Communications and a minor in Human Development and Family Studies.
 I then stuck around and got my masters in Educational Counseling Psychology.
 Despite my ambitions to move to Colorado and bum around the mountains the rest of my life, I stayed in Missouri and took a job as the Director of Student Ministries at my church and worked there for almost five years.
 Fear not, I still make it to the mountains every once in a while.
 And it’s a good thing I stuck around because I met a pretty cool guy named Austin.

 Believe it or not, my husband and I met in Jamaica (it’s a long story).
 We started dating about a year after that and got married in 2009.
-We now have two kids, Adelyn (4) and Tyler (2).
+We now have three kids, Adelyn (5) and Tyler (3) and Clay (the baby).
 I love these three goobers to death and am continually learning how to grow as a mother and wife to all these people I love.
 With two kids and two dogs we are a busy little family but I’ve grown to love the mild chaos.

 More About Me

 If you want to know even more about me, here are a few posts that are near and dear to my heart.

 Since my college days, I have lost over 25 pounds.
 In this post, I share about my weight loss journey and share some of the tips on how I got to a healthier weight.

 I really struggled as a new mom.
 I have a huge heart for other struggling mamas out there so I wrote this as an encouragement to them.